hsanchez/hsanchez.github.io/about/index.md

 As indicated in the <a href="/">welcome</a> page, my research focuses on addressing programmer productivity, human-computer interaction, and information retrieval issues in software engineering.
 I am interested in developing tools that can help programmers overcome their daily programming and code foraging barriers in order to make them more productive.

-I have a MS in software engineering from [San Jose State University](http://www.sjsu.edu/).
-The focus of my research at San Jose State was in domain analysis and pattern languages.
+At [San Jose State University](http://www.sjsu.edu/), the focus of my research was in domain analysis and pattern languages.

 Cheers,
 Huascar A. Sanchez